ameasere/kato/README.md

 [![Kato Screen Shot][product-screenshot]](https://github.com/ameasere/kato)

-Kato is a cryptographic proof-of-concept algorithm inspired by _________.
+Kato is a cryptographic proof-of-concept algorithm inspired by AES (Rijndael), or the Advanced Encryption Standard.
 As a symbol of power, Kato serves as a hybridization focusing on efficiency and versatility without compromising security.
 We welcome **any** and **all** contributions towards the implementation and empowerment of the algorithm, aiming to become more than just a conceptualized technology.

 <p align="right">(<a href="#readme-top">Back to top</a>)</p>